 - California Science Center in Los Angeles’ Exposition Park is a premier, free-admission educational institution featuring interactive exhibits on life, ecosystems, and technology, famously home to the Space Shuttle Endeavour and an IMAX theater.

 - The Getty Center – Perched atop a Brentwood hilltop, the Getty Center is a world-renowned Los Angeles cultural campus showcasing pre-20th-century European art, photography, and modern architecture surrounded by dramatic gardens and stunning city views.
 Read my review.
+The Getty Center will be closing on March 15, 2027, for approximately one year.
+The museum is executing its most comprehensive campus modernization since opening in 1997, which includes updated visitor facilities, a new cafe bookstore, and improved wireless connectivity.
+It plans to reopen in the spring of 2028.

 - The Getty Villa – Located in Pacific Palisades, California, the Getty Villa is a re-created ancient Roman country house overlooking the Pacific Ocean that houses a massive collection of Greek, Roman, and Etruscan antiquities within a tranquil, historically inspired setting.
 Read my review.